ISO 50001

 The ISO 50001 standard specifies the requirements for establishing, implementing, maintaining, and improving an EMS.
 It helps organizations internalize the policies by involving employees across the organisation.

-Based on the PDCA structure, it can be integrated with ISO 9001 and ISO 14001 if they are already put in place.
-If you are not familiar with the PDCA approach, we’ll explain.
-It stands for Plan, Do, Check and Act and it is the structure ISO uses to achieve continual improvement in its management systems.
+Based on the PDCA structure (Plan, Do, Check and Act), it can be integrated with ISO 9001 and ISO 14001 if they are already put in place.
+The PDCA is the structure ISO uses to achieve continual improvement in its management systems.

 What does Conformity to the Standard do to a Corporation’s Image?